sirilius/watermarkktp/README.md

 - [Indonesian / Bahasa Indonesia](README-ID.md)

+# License

+Watermark KTP is licensed under the [MIT License](https://github.com/sirilius/watermarkktp/blob/main/LICENSE).
+See `LICENSE` for more information.

 # Donations

 If you find Watermark KTP useful and would like to support further development, you can make a donation as a token of appreciation.
 Your donation will be greatly appreciated and contribute to the maintenance, updates, and improvements of this tool.